cloudera/cloudera-playbook/README.md

 An Ansible Playbook that installs the Cloudera stack on RHEL/CentOS

-# Running the playbook
+## Running the playbook

 * Setup an [Ansible Control Machine](http://docs.ansible.com/ansible/intro_installation.html).

-Please **do not use Ansible 2.9.0**.
+**Please do not use Ansible 2.9.0**.
 This version has an [issue with templating](https://github.com/ansible/ansible/issues/64745) which causes the playbook execution to fail.
-Instead, use the latest 2.8.x version as this is not affected.
+Instead, use any 2.8.x version or a later 2.9.x version as these are not affected.

 * Create Ansible configuration (optional):